rnyrms/jsuites/content/docs/javascript-calendar.md

 # JavaScript Calendar

-The jSuites Calendar is a lightweight JavaScript Calendar plugin and web component crafted to facilitate the creation of calendar components.
+jSuites Calendar is a lightweight **JavaScript Calendar** plugin and web component crafted to facilitate the creation of calendar components.
 It supports date selection, date pickers, and datetime pickers.
 Engineered for an outstanding user experience, it ensures compatibility across various devices.